Contact Us for a Free Consultation (213) 542-0979

 Blog

-Reasonable Doubt in a Criminal Case in California
+Reasonable Doubt in a Criminal Case

 Posted by Ronald D. Hedding, ESQ. | Jan 29, 2019

-The bottom line is that the prosecutors in any case in Los Angeles, whether it be a misdemeanor or a felony, have to prove their case beyond a reasonable doubt.
-Now trying to figure out exactly what that means is not always easy.
-There's a jury instruction — and the jury instructions that are used in Los Angeles are the CALCRIM 103 – Reasonable Doubt.
-It basically says, the Judge tells the jury, I will now explain the presumption of innocence and the People's burden of proof.
+The bottom line is that prosecutors in any case in Los Angeles, whether it is a misdemeanor or a felony, must prove their case beyond a reasonable doubt.
+Now, trying to figure out exactly what that means is not always easy.
+There is a jury instruction — specifically, the one used in Los Angeles, CALCRIM 103—that pertains to Reasonable Doubt.
+It essentially states that the judge informs the jury, 'I will now explain the presumption of innocence and the People's burden of proof. '

 The defendant has pleaded not guilty to the charges.
 The fact that a criminal charge has been filed against a defendant is not evidence that the charge is true.
-You must not be biased against a defendant just because he or she has been arrested, charged with a crime or brought to trial.
+You must not be biased against a defendant just because he or she has been arrested, charged with a crime, or brought to trial.

 Burden of Proof